RaghavK24/Scentiment-Chatbot/README.md

 # 🌸 Scentiment Chatbot 🌸

 Welcome to the Scentiment Chatbot repository!
-This project showcases an AI-powered assistant designed to handle customer queries related to orders, product recommendations, and discounts for Scentiment products.
+This project showcases an AI-powered assistant built using the ReAct (Reason and Action) technique.
+We utilize built-in functions to seamlessly handle customer queries related to orders, product recommendations, and discounts for Scentiment products..
 The chatbot leverages OpenAI's GPT model and Chainlit for seamless message handling.

 ## 📚 Table of Contents